MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/across-how-to-archive-documents.md

 ms.tgt_pltfrm: na
 ms.workload: na
 ms.search.keywords: ''
-ms.date: 10/01/2019
+ms.date: 04/01/2020
 ms.author: sgroespe
-ms.openlocfilehash: 41fabf67e34813323da0fd0b2acb32a904abeea9
+ms.openlocfilehash: 5e8aa5a7baaf8ef8ce6d0352bbfd8cd01c77e01d
-ms.sourcegitcommit: cfc92eefa8b06fb426482f54e393f0e6e222f712
+ms.sourcegitcommit: 88e4b30eaf6fa32af0c1452ce2f85ff1111c75e2
 ms.translationtype: HT
 ms.contentlocale: en-NZ
-ms.lasthandoff: 12/03/2019
+ms.lasthandoff: 04/01/2020
-ms.locfileid: "2878789"
+ms.locfileid: "3188460"
 ---
 # <a name="archive-documents"></a>Archive Documents
 You can archive sales and purchase orders, quotes, return orders, and blanket orders, for example because you want to save a copy of a document for reuse later.
 You can archive a sales or purchase document several times, saving a different archived version each time.

 For archived documents where the original still exists and is not posted, you can use the **Restore** function to overwrite the original with the archived version of the document.
 This is practical if you need to restore the contents of a document to an earlier state.

-For archived documents where the original is deleted, you can only reuse the content by copying the data, for example with the **Copy Document** function.
+For archived documents where the original is deleted, you can only reuse the content by copying the data, for example with the **Copy from Document** function.

 ## <a name="to-set-up-automatic-document-archiving"></a>To set up automatic document archiving
 You can set up automatic archiving of sales and purchase orders, quotes, blanket orders, and return orders, before you delete documents.